alexandermfisher/datasciencecoursera/Projects/Getting and Cleaning Data/CodeBook.md

 *********

 This code book describes the processes (in run_anaylsis.R) involved in transforming the initial data set into the resulting tidy_data.txt as per the instructions of the coursework.
-The variabls created in run_anaysis.R are also listed and explained in the code book.
+The variables created in run_anaysis.R are also listed and explained in the code book.
 Lastly this code book also lists and explains identifiers and column names in the tidy_data.txt.

 *********